RaviShankar1s/hbd/README.md

 ## 🧠 Project Idea

-> **POV:** It's her birthday, but you can't meet — so you build something special instead. for succefully working its wish someone
+> **POV:** It's her birthday, but you can't meet — so you build something special instead. for succefully working its wish someone special

 The website features: